How to Take Peptides: What Are the Benefits of Oral Supplements?The Benefits of Oral Peptides Versus Injections

 Till recently, injections (i.e. intravenous, intramuscular or subcutaneous route) remain the most common means for administering these protein and peptide drugs.
 Patient compliance with drug administration regimens by any of these parenteral routes is generally poor and severely restricts the therapeutic value of the drug, particularly for disease such as diabetes1.
 Among the alternate routes that have been tried with varying degrees of success are the oral, buccal4, intranasal5, pulmonary, transdermal, ocular and rectal.

-Among these, oral route remains the most convenient way of delivering drugs.
-Oral administration presents a series of attractive advantages towards other drug delivery.
-These advantages are:
+Among these, the oral route remains the most convenient way of delivering drugs.
+Some advantages are:

-• For the treatment of pediatric patients and include the avoidance of pain and discomfort associated with injections
+- For the treatment of pediatric patients, including the avoidance of pain and discomfort associated with injections

 Peptides and proteins have a high safety profile and cause minor side effects in comparison to conventional small molecules.
 Moreover, synthetic engineering and recombinant strategies have strongly advanced from those used to generate the first approved molecules such as insulin.
 However, therapeutic peptides and proteins have several significant limitations as therapeutics.
 Peptides and small proteins are rapidly cleared from systemic circulation by renal clearance, thus their efficacy is limited by a short circulating half-life.
 Furthermore, they are rapidly degraded by peptidases and poorly absorbed from mucosal membranes such as the small intestinal mucosa.
 (21)